What to expect as a new patient:

 I don’t live close to the St. Louis area, can I still come see you?

 That being said, let us help you find someone closer before you make the commitment to fly/drive all this way.
-Dr. Tanase has a vast network of Upper Cervical friends and colleagues around the nation who can provide you with exceptional care.
+Dr. Tanase has a network of Upper Cervical friends and colleagues around the nation who can provide you with exceptional care.
 If you’d like us to help you find a referral closer to home, send us a message here.

 Should you decide to still make the trip, we can also help you find convenient accommodations near the office.